 No matter what kinds of problems you're experiencing with your foundation walls, our in-house team of foundation experts is here to help.
 At Woodford Bros., Inc., we repair foundations throughout New York every day,

 We'd like to offer you a free, no obligation foundation wall repair quote to help you decide what repair solution is best for your home.
 Each of our free quotes comes at no obligation and includes an on-site inspection, a personal consultation, and a written estimate.

 To schedule your free quote, call or e-mail us today!
-We serve Syracuse, Binghamton, Utica, Rochester, and surrounding areas such as Ithaca, Liverpool, Elmira, Rome, Canandaigua, Endicott, Auburn, and many areas nearby.
+We serve Syracuse, Binghamton, Utica, and surrounding areas such as Ithaca, Liverpool, Clay, Rochester, Elmira, Rome, Henrietta, and many areas nearby.